SyncfusionExamples/How-to-customize-axis-labels/README.md

 # How-to-customize-axis-labels

-This article explains how to customize axis labels.
+This article explains how to customize axis labels in Blazor Chart Component.

-**Changing axis label color using OnAxisLabelRender event**
+**Customizing axis labels in Blazor chart**

-[Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts) provides various customization options for axis labels using [OnAxisLabelRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnAxisLabelRender) event.
+[Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) provides various customization options for axis labels using [OnAxisLabelRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnAxisLabelRender) event.
 This event triggers before each axis label renders.

 Below properties in event args can be used to customize the label rendering.